AdobeDocs/platform-learn.en/help/tutorial-web-sdk-new/setup-experience-platform.md

 1. In the [Experience Platform](https://experience.adobe.com/platform/) interface, select **[!UICONTROL Profiles]** in the left-navigation

 1. As the **[!UICONTROL Identity namespace]** use `lumaCRMId`
-1. Copy & paste the value of the `lumaCRMId` passed in the call you inspected in the Experience Platform Debugger (probably `112ca06ed53d3db37e4cea49cc45b71e`).
+1. Copy & paste the value of the `lumaCRMId` passed in the call you inspected in the Experience Platform Debugger, in this case `112ca06ed53d3db37e4cea49cc45b71e`.

     ![Profile](assets/experience-platform-validate-dataset-profile.png)